Penis filler: does it work & is it safe? Plus, alternatives

 Bottom line

 Penis filler can increase girth and confidence, with noticeable results right away.
-But the results require maintenance every few years, and the procedure can be costly.
+But the results require maintenance at least every few years, and the procedure can be costly.
 If you’re considering penis fillers, here’s what you need to know.

 • Mild side effects like swelling, bruising, uneven contours, or temporary lumps are common and transient.
+Serious side effects like infection are also possible, which is why maintaining hygiene after the procedure is so important.

 • Most men need multiple syringes for meaningful results and should expect to budget several thousand dollars per procedure.